CE-Programming/toolchain/CEdev/examples/demo_4/readme.md

 -- Demo 4 ------------------------------------------------------------------------

-This demo demonstrates how to use the debugging features implemented in CEmu
+This demo demonstrates how to use a few of the debugging features implemented in CEmu

 -- Compiling ----------------------------------------------------------------------